meetoseh/backend/docs/redis/keys.md

   nothing if they have not.
 This is used [here](../../daily_events/lib/has_started_one.py)

 - `journeys:external:cache_lock:{uid}` goes to the string '1' if the
-  daily event with the given uid at the level indicated is currently being filled in by one of the instances.
+  journey with the given uid at the level indicated is currently being filled in by one of the instances.
 This is used [here](../../journeys/lib/read_one_external.py) and has a similar purpose to load shedding, where we don't want a cache eviction to suddenly cause a